privacore/helppages-findx/en/rate-result.md

-# Rate a Result
+# Rate a result

-You can help improve findx by rating search results.
+You can help improve findx by rating your search results.

 To do this: